 The two men agree to talk for a few minutes about Christianity.
 Using the evangelistic Four Spiritual Laws booklet as a springboard, Ibrahim peppers the discussion with questions in both French and English (in bilingual Cameroon, conversations often flip-flop between languages).

 Philosophy soon gives way to personal need, and Eric invites Ibrahim into his dark, narrow room.
 Soon the young Cameroonian opens his life to Jesus Christ through a prayer of confession.
-Ibrahim prays with his new friend, then invites him to an upcoming Campus Crusade meeting.
+Ibrahim prays with his new friend, then invites him to an upcoming Cru meeting.

-Three hours west by bus, past forests of eucalyptus, banana and bamboo, Emmanuel Lingome represents Campus Crusade in Douala.
+Three hours west by bus, past forests of eucalyptus, banana and bamboo, Emmanuel Lingome represents Cru in Douala.

 Although this port city boasts the largest population in Cameroon, Emmanuel works alone.
 Last year, the 30-year-old staff member had invited his pastor to attend classes on how to explain the gospel to others.
 He had merely hoped that the class might inspire his pastor to eventually host training classes at their church.